worship & equipping times

 We share in communion regularly at CCO, as an important practice for the Christian.
 We believe this is a celebration of Jesus' work on the cross and a public proclamation of faith in Him, and we urge believers to take the elements reverently and prayerfully.

-We will either have the elements available up front for people partake of individually, or alternately, the ushers will pass the elements so we can partake together.
+We will either have the elements available up front for people to partake of individually, or alternately, the ushers will pass the elements so we can partake together.

 giving